stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 - Per Base Sequence Quality ([FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/2%20Per%20Base%20Sequence%20Quality.html))

-The "Per Base Sequence Quality" module from FastQC will show the distribution of quality scores across all bases at each position in the reads.
+The "Per Base Sequence Quality" module from FastQC shows the distribution of quality scores across all bases at each position in the reads.
 In our case, this is just for informational purposes to our end users — the quality of the sequencing run has already been assessed by the lab upstream, so there is no changing it at this point.

 - Overrepresented Sequences ([FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/2%20Per%20Base%20Sequence%20Quality.html))